Balancing the accounting equation

 to do this temporarily at report time.

-Or, converting all amounts to cost may be another solution - try adding -B
+Or, converting amounts to cost may be another solution - try adding -B

 .

-3. Rounding error with @ costs and --infer-equity
+3. Rounding error with unit costs (@) and --infer-equity

 --infer-equity